Skip to main content

 A good data discovery tool will give you a complete overview of files and documents from all users on a single dashboard.
 This bird’s eye view of company documents lets you discover sensitive data, including files you may not have known existed.

 Next, identify data that can be excluded from your migration scope, archived, or deleted.
-Analysts have found that at least 30 percent of the total unstructured data stored by organizations is redundant, obsolete, or trivial (ROT).
+Analysts have found that at least 30 percent of the total unstructured data stored by organisations is redundant, obsolete, or trivial (ROT).

 All that unnecessary data costs money to store and protect, slows down your processing speeds, and may expose you to a greater risk of data leaks and privacy regulation violations.
 If you are migrating to cloud storage, now is the time to identify and eliminate any files you don’t need.